What is CAR T-cell therapy?

 CAR T-cell therapy has been approved by the U.S. Food and Drug Administration to treat:

-- Patients up to 25 years of age with relapsed or refractory B-cell acute lymphoblastic leukemia (ALL)
+- Patients with relapsed or refractory B-cell acute lymphoblastic leukemia (ALL)

 CAR T-cell therapy is also currently being studied in clinical trials for its effectiveness with other types of cancers.
 Click below to find CAR T-cell therapy clinical trials at Northwestern Medicine.